Manual Laboursfriday_3

 Critical Friends

-October 2008-ongoing
+October 2008-2011

 A project investigating, critiquing and feeding into the commissioning of public and collaborative art on the Greenwich Peninsula commissioned by Stream.

-2012The-Legend-of-the-Yum-Yum-Clumps-300x178
+2010 and 2012The-Legend-of-the-Yum-Yum-Clumps-300x178

 sayingno